itsee-birmingham/standalone_collation_editor/README.md

 Services File
 ---

 To connect the collation editor to your own database or platform a services file must be provided.
 Some variables and functions are required, others are optional and additional configuration can also be added.
 The first two types are described in this section and the configuration additions are explained in the configuration section.

 On loading the services file must call ```CL.setServiceProvider()``` passing a reference to the service file object as the argument.

-Example services files can be found in the services directory of the collation_editor_contrib repository here: **TODO: make contrib repository and put stuff in it**
+Example services files can be found in the contrib directory.

-**TODO:** ensure that somewhere it is recorded how to specify functions such as sortWitnesses, prepareDisplay String etc in project settings (code for this has changed so essential it is done correctly now) include how to do it in services somewhere for good measure (might already be done)
+Project configuration files should not contains JavaScript functions directly but should include references to functions available in the static files on the server and imported using the ```localJavaScript``` variable.

 ### Required Service File Variables